symbiote-h2020/ResourceAccessProxyPlugin/README.md

 ### 5. Reading resources
-When resource needs to be read the RAP component will send message to RAP plugin and that message will cause calling method in `ReadingResourceListener` class.
+When resource needs to be read the RAP component will send message to RAP plugin and that message will cause calling method in registered listener.

+#### 5.1.
+Old listener `ReadingResourceListener`
 It has following methods:

 - `Observation readResource(String resourceId)` for reading one resource.